 ARTICLE II: ENTRY FEES & PAYBACK

 A. A tournament participation fee of $25 per tournament shall be collected by the Tournament Director, Treasurer, or designated representative prior to the start of each tournament.
-Participation fees can be paid by check or cash.
+Prior to participation all tournament fees must be paid by check or cash.
 Awards will be paid by check from Club funds.
 The tournament fee will be used to provide awards in the following percentages.

 (1-19 Anglers) (20-24 Anglers) (25 and above Anglers)